Luke-Soko/digester_efficiency/index.md

 | Plug flow          | 1,200,000          | 352,651            | 236.8%                        | 69.6%                           |
 | Complete mix       | 432,000            | 325,077            | 85.3%                         | 64.2%                           |
 | Impermeable Cover  | 1,200,000          | 270,735            | 236.8%                        | 53.4%                           |

+The random forest efficiency prediction are significantly closer to the efficiency values calculated using the histograms and one and two standard deviation filters.

+## ABE 516X Discussion
+This website incorporates basic data wrangling (deleting rows and adding rows from a dataframe based on parameters), functions (filters for values outside of standard deviations and efficiency function), histograms, linear regression, OLS report and plotted confidence intervals, Naive Bayes machines learning, and Random Forest machine learning.
+All methods were learned while taking the course.
+The most important part of this analysis was calculating digester efficiencies and figuring out that Random Forest is a significantly better machine learning mechanism for continuous regression application compared to Naive Bayes.
+The Random Forest model does not predict biogas production values as accurately as I'd hoped so far, although with more data, potentially from European countries, the Random Forest model will grow stronger and more accurate (more accurate defined by a lesser root mean squared error).
+Currently, the Naive Bayes and Random Forest models operate using 2 columnds and 107 rows of inputted data.
+Larger amounts of data generally increase the accuracy of machine learning models.

+The daily biogas per animal histogram data is filtered using functions that omit data outside one or two standard deviations from the mean.
+Standard deviation and percentile-based filtering mechanisms are most effectively applied to true normally distributed data.
+I showed that most of data featured right skew distributions, or not true normal distributions.
+Therefore, I knowingly applied a filtering technique to omit high daily biogas per animal data.
+I assumed that high daily biogas per animal values were a result of misreporting, misinterpretation, or incorrect sensor outputs.
+Nonetheless, I could be wrong.
+Some high daily biogas per animal values could be accurate, and omitting parts of the data could reduce the accuracy of this analysis.
+I also assume that the BMP values reported by the California Air Resources Board are correct.
+Any change in BMP value results in a change in the 100% efficiency of digestion benchmark, which would alter all digester type efficiency values.

+This data analysis is completely reproducible and accessable to all of the general public who have access to an internet browser, Excel, and Python.
+The digester database can be found via a Google search "EPA AgSTAR anaerobic digester database".
+Then, the database can be uploaded to Python.
+Next, a user could follow along with this website, sample code from the website, and regenerate the graphs and table values shown in this website.
+NOTE: Before uploading the digester database Excel spreadsheet to Python, I deleted 3 cells of data containing the value "-" within the column "Electricity Generated (kWh/yr).
+Data wrangling for this very particular flaw in the dataframe seemed significantly more tedious in Python, so I completed this step in Excel.

+## Conclusion